nickbruggen90/nickbruggen90/README.md

 ## Networking Encyclopedia: Vol. 802.1Q (work in progress)

 #### Welcome to my Networking Lab Documentation and Reference Manual repository.
-This is an ongoing project dedicated to mastering Ciaco networking and modern networking technologies.
+This is an ongoing project dedicated to mastering Cisco networking and modern networking technologies.
 #### Here you will find command syntax, real verification output, protocol architecture and deep-dives into both foundational and emerging topics.
 ---
 ### What you'll find here